How do I create an AWS DMS replication instance?

 VPC security group(s) - Choose a VPC security group that you want to assign to the replication instance to manage the outbound traffic.

-KMS master key - Choose the encryption key to use to encrypt replication storage and connection information.
-You can choose the default key with an alias (aws/dms) or a customer managed key (CMK).
+KMS root key - Choose the encryption key to use to encrypt replication storage and connection information.
+You can choose the default key with an alias (aws/dms) or a customer managed key (KMS key).
 For more information, see Setting an encryption key and specifying AWS Key Management Service (AWS KMS) permissions.

 - Expand the Maintenance section to manage when modification and software updates occur on the replication instance.